Thorsten W. Becker

 • Boundary element package interact

-interact is a boundary element program which implements Okada's (1992) solutions for stress in an elastic half-space (Greens' functions for constant slip on rectangular dislocation elements).
+interact is a boundary element program which implements Okada's (1992) and Nikkhoo and Walter's (2015) solutions for stress in an elastic half-space (Greens' functions for constant slip on rectangular or triangular dislocation elements) as well as Petsc enabled parallel solves.
 The interact package is modularly programmed in C and FORTRAN, GNU-licensed, and, used to study geometrically complex fault systems and earthquake cycles.

 • Becker, T. W., Hardebeck, J. L., and Anderson, G.: Constraints on fault slip rates of the southern California plate boundary from GPS velocity and stress inversions.
 Geophys.
 J. Int., 160, 634-650, 2005.
 (PDF)